finos/vuu/docs/providers_tables_viewports/tables.md

 # (Simple) Table

 Simple Tables (the default table type, defined by using the TableDef() class) are sinks for data.
-They are wrappers around a concurrent map and are mechanisms to propogate update or delete events to join tables and view ports.
+They are wrappers around a concurrent map and are mechanisms to propagate update or delete events to join tables and view ports.

 Currently simple tables are limited to having strings as the key.
 This is likely to change in future.

 # Join Tables

 Join tables represent the logical joining of two separate tables into a single merged table.
 In practice they are mappings of keys from one table to keys from one or more other tables.
-When data is realised (i.e. sent down to a user's ui via the websocket) the relevant rows are realized by dragging the data from the underlying simple tables.
+When data is realized (i.e. sent down to a user's ui via the websocket) the relevant rows are realized by dragging the data from the underlying simple tables.

 # AutoSubscribe Table